whria78/modelderm/README.md

 # Authorization (API Key)
 At this moment, no authorization required.
 Please register at http://bbs.modelderm.com .
 We will notify the policy.

-# Test Server
+# web-DEMO
-The realtime DEMO of the API is available at http://t.modelderm.com.
+The realtime DEMO is available at http://t.modelderm.com.

 # Algorithm
 The algorithm has been developed and maintained by Han Seung Seog (I Dermatology).